 Documents You’ll Need to Drive to Tijuana

 Before driving across the border to Tijuana, make sure you’re prepared.
 You can greatly reduce any risks by having all of your documents in order.
-You’ll need insurance for your vehicle, a visitors permit for yourself, and possibly a vehicle importation permit.
+You’ll need insurance for your vehicle, a visitor permit for yourself, and possibly a vehicle importation permit.
 I’ll outline each below.

 Mexican Auto Insurance for Making the Drive to Tijuana